-The Workforce Education and Job Connections Center also houses Co-operative Education, the Worker Retraining, Opportunity Grant, Basic Food Employment and Training, Plus 50 and Workfirst programs.
+The Workforce Education and Job Connections Center also houses, the Worker Retraining, Opportunity Grant, Basic Food Employment and Training, Plus 50 and Workfirst programs.
 Employment Security, Department of Human and Social Services and other Community Based Organizations are also represented.